 As a student, you will also need to cook for yourself.
 If you aren’t already comfortable with this, learning to cook a few basic recipes before leaving home is a good way to ease into university life.
 Studying Medicine can be intense with lots of contact hours, so having some quick recipes up your sleeve will certainly make life easier.

 Your university might send you some paperwork or emails following results day.
-Make sure you read these through carefully before term starts.
-They might provide details of your arrival, accommodation or useful contacts.
+Make sure you read these carefully before term starts.
+They might provide details of your arrival, accommodation and useful contacts.
 It could also be worth downloading a map of the campus or local area, so you know where things are when you arrive.

 Reading your course handbook is also useful to do before beginning your studies.
 There will be plenty of time in the first couple of weeks to ask questions and sort things out before your course properly begins.